-Everyday Access Solutions workshop for community spaces
+Everyday Access Solutions workshop

 “I didn’t know what to expect.
 Thought I would feel out of my depth, but the training was very easy to follow, clear and I felt like everyone was in the same boat.
 Cannot recommend it enough.”
 Ella Charles, General Manager Bristol Folk House

 People often think that Access begins and ends with ramps for wheelchair users, but there’s so much you can do to make your spaces and services more accessible – AND it doesn’t need to cost the earth or take up all your time!

 There are no delegates training sessions available at the moment but if you are interested in attending a future workshop, or hosting one, please just drop me an email or get in touch on 0775 155 2416 if you prefer.